-As with any business operation, litigation confronts every one company.
-Our company, Days Corporation, is party to collective bargaining agreements providing for retirement benefits from multiemployer defined benefit pension plans.
+Galindo Installation & Moving Services is a small San Francisco based company providing commercial moving and furniture installation services within California.
+Our company is party to collective bargaining agreements, which provide retirement benefits from multiemployer defined benefit pension plans.
 As such, we are very concerned about the scope and nature of the proposed amendments pertaining to the accounting for loss contingencies.
-For the reasons stated below, Days Corporation opposes the proposed changes to the current loss contingency standards pertaining to litigation and withdrawal from a multiemployer defined benefit pension plan.
+Galindo Installation & Moving Services opposes the proposed changes to the current loss contingency standards pertaining to litigation and withdrawal from a multiemployer defined benefit pension plan.
 If any change is made to the reporting standard for withdrawal from a multiemployer defined benefit pension plan, it should be to amend the standard to apply only to a company that has decided and taken active steps to withdraw from such a plan.